mai93/intellij-mock/README.md

 ## Source Code Locations

 The Bazel plugins for IntelliJ and CLion are built and released from the [master branch](https://github.com/bazelbuild/intellij) of this repository.
-An external team of maintainers addresses IntelliJ and CLion plugin issues and pull requests.
+JetBrains maintainers address IntelliJ and CLion plugin issues and pull requests.

 The Bazel plugin for Android Studio is built and released from  [AOSP](https://android.googlesource.com/platform/tools/adt/idea/+/refs/heads/mirror-goog-studio-main/aswb/).
 The [google branch](https://github.com/bazelbuild/intellij/tree/google) is now deprecated.